 DR. PINEDA OCHOA: It’s a good predictor?

 DR. WILLIAMS: It’s a really good predictor, because it’s more than just a risk factor.
-It actually is causative, that is it does blood vessel damage, creates plaque, makes it more likely that the plaques going to rupture.
+It actually is causative, that is it does blood vessel damage, creates plaque, makes it more likely that the plaque is going to rupture.
 Then you clot on top of that plaque and create an event, whether it’s a stroke, heart attack, or amputation, and typically in a diabetic.

 DR. PINEDA OCHOA: It’s like an inflammatory marker?